 Other options: Enjoy the pool – fed by Furnace Creek – at The Oasis, or go visit Badwater Basin to take photos next to the sign.
 Get your preparations done, but relax and rest while you can!

-Held in the Wildrose Hall (formerly the Date Grove Diner) at The Oasis in Furnace Creek (next to golf course.)
+Held in the Wildrose Hall at The Oasis in Furnace Creek (next to golf course.)

 Since the pre-race meeting is held online, we also host an in-person meeting to review race rules and best crewing practices, as well as a Q&A session.
 Anyone may attend.
 If you want or need to know more this race, how to crew, or anything else, please attend!
-Held in the Wildrose Hall (formerly the Date Grove Diner) at The Oasis in Furnace Creek (next to golf course.)
+Held in the Wildrose Hall at The Oasis in Furnace Creek (next to golf course.)

 All journalists / media / videographers / photographers must attend.
 (PLEASE download the Press Kit and PRE-REGISTER via email!)
-Held in the Wildrose Hall (formerly the Date Grove Diner) at The Oasis in Furnace Creek (next to golf course.)
+Held in the Wildrose Hall at The Oasis in Furnace Creek (next to golf course.)

-Held in the Wildrose Hall (formerly the Date Grove Diner) at The Oasis in Furnace Creek (next to golf course.)
+Held in the Wildrose Hall at The Oasis in Furnace Creek (next to golf course.)

 (ALL Wave 1 racers must check in at 1930)